 Comprehensive training on how to maintain the new data center operations was delivered to the existing IT staff, along with detailed documentation.

 A complete System Security Plan (SSP) was created, documenting in detail all of the necessary security measures that needed to be put in place to achieve NIST compliance, along with a Plan of Action and Milestones (POA&M) which outlined the action items that needed to be done.

 One of the key missing elements was a compliant data backup and disaster recovery solution.
-Ntiva proposed and quickly implemented an up-to-date solution to ensure that this glaring omission was rectified quickly, not only with an eye to federal government requirements but to ensure business continuity.
+Ntiva quickly implemented an up-to-date solution, not only with an eye to federal government requirements but to ensure business continuity.